 Next, place your paper towel/parchment onto the cookie sheet.
 Pour your wet rice onto the sheet in a thin layer and let it dry!
 It may take a few hours or you can place it outside for a more speedy drying session.

 For my project today, I made 2 cups of each color, so my sensory bin has 6 total cups of rice.

 That’s it!
 So simple, right?

 Now you are ready to add it to your sensory bin!
-Add scoops, measuring cups, bowls or toys and allow your child to dig, scoop, mix, and play.
+Add scoops, different cups, bowls or toys for creative play.
+Allow your child to dig, scoop, mix, and play in the rice bin!

 Clean up Tricks for Sensory Play